 You must also must be able to self-administer and ingest the prescribed medication.
-All of these requirements must be met, and there are no exceptions to them.
+All of these requirements must be met without exception.

-You will not qualify under Death with Dignity laws solely because of age or disability.
+You will not qualify under aid-in-dying laws solely because of age or disability.

 Two physicians must determine whether all these criteria have been met.

-Since residency in Oregon, Washington, or Vermont is a requirement under their respective Death with Dignity laws, you may prove it with any or a combination of the following:
+Since residency in California, Oregon, Vermont, or Washington is a requirement, you may prove it with any or a combination of the following:

-- documents showing you rent or own property in the state; or
+- documents showing you rent or own (residential) property in the state;

 - a recent state tax return.

-The attending physician must decide whether you have adequately established residency.
+The attending physician determines whether you have adequately established residency.

 There is no minimum length-of-residency requirement.
-You must simply be able to prove you are a current, bona fide resident of Oregon, Washington, or Vermont.
+You must simply be able to prove you are a current, bona fide resident of one of these states.

 Death with Dignity laws clearly outline the process by which qualified individuals may obtain life-ending medications.

-It is up to qualified patients and licensed physicians to implement these laws on an individual basis; there are no government programs that will provide assistance.
-However, the Department of Health in each state enforces compliance with the law.
-Compliance with the law protects you, your family members, and your physician from criminal prosecution.
+It is up to eligible patients and their doctors to implement these laws on an individual basis; there are no government programs that will provide assistance.
+However, the Department of Health in each state monitors the law.
+Compliance protects you, your family members, and your physician from criminal prosecution.

-There are no lists of physicians who prescribe medications under Death with Dignity laws.
+There are no lists of physicians who prescribe medications under physician-assisted dying laws.

 First Oral Request